kagantmr/zuzu/README.md

 permission to use the object it names.
 A process can do exactly what it holds handles for, and nothing else.

-The kernel provides:

-- Address spaces, threads, and scheduling
-- Synchronous IPC (message passing, call/reply), long messages, and notifications
-- Multiplexed blocking across ports, IRQs, and timers via `WaitAny`
-- Interrupt forwarding to userspace drivers
-- Physical memory management, device enumeration, shared memory, W^X enforcement

-Everything else is a userspace process.
-Device drivers, the filesystem, and the entire network stack run unprivileged and isolated.

-## What works

 **Kernel**
 - Address spaces, USR-mode execution, ASID-tagged TLB
 - Preemptive priority scheduling, up to 255 threads per process
-- IPC: messages, long messages, notifications, `WaitAny`, receiver-side demux markers, shared memory
+- IPC: messages, long messages, notifications, `WaitAny`, markers, shared memory
-- Userspace device drivers with MMIO mapping and IRQ forwarding
 - ELF/ZXF loading from an initrd, process lifecycle, kernel-attested labels

 **zuzuOS**
 - Supervisor/init, a standalone name server, a VFS server, a device manager
 - A UART driver and an interactive shell
+- Userspace device drivers
 - A network stack running entirely in userspace: LAN9118 driver -> Ethernet /
   ARP / IPv4 / ICMP -> UDP/TCP, with a full state machine, RFC 6298
   retransmission timing with Karn's algorithm, and out-of-order reassembly